ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-export/README.md

    sqlite>
    ```

-   This same command can be also used for creating a new database.
-This following example will create a new empty database *[my_first_database.db]*.
+   Please note that launching sqlite3 is used for creating a new database.
+This following example shows that it will create a new database named *[my_first_database.db]* If the file *[my_first_database.db]* already exists, SQLite will open a connection to it; if it does not exist, SQLite will create it.

    ```